CustomsForge/CustomsForge-Song-Manager/README.md

 CustomsForge Song Manager
 ======================
 * A VS2010, .NET Framework 4.0 project
+* All development work is done in the develop branch (develop is occasionally merged to master for backup)
 * Latest builds are available to download at: http://cfmanager.com

 Developers